Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Modify the security settings of the pipelines.
 - [ ] Configure the security policy of Contoso.

+### You have an Azure DevOps organization named Contoso that contains a project named Project1.
+You provision an Azure key vault named Keyvault1.
+You need to reference Keyvault1 secrets in a build pipeline of Project1.
+What should you do first?

+- [ ] Add a secure file to Project1.
+- [ ] Create an XAML build service.
+- [x] Create a variable group in Project1.
+- [ ] Configure the security policy of Contoso.

 ### You have a project in Azure DevOps.
 You have an Azure Resource Group deployment project in Microsoft Visual Studio that is checked in to the Azure DevOps project.
 You need to create a release pipeline that will deploy resources by using Azure Resource Manager templates.
 The solution must minimize administrative effort.
 Which task type should you include in the solution?

 - [ ] Azure Cloud Service Deployment.